openebs-archive/openebs-docs/docs/kb.md

 <h3><a class="anchor" aria-hidden="true" id="how-to-reconstruct-data-from-healthy-replica-to-replaced-ones"></a>How to reconstruct data from healthy replica to replaced one?</h3>

+Consider the case where cStorVolumes have replication enabled, and one/few of its replicas got replaced, i.e., they are new and lost the data.
+In this case, cStor volume will be in Offline state and unable to recover data to the replaced replicas from healthy replica automatically.

-To reconstruct data from healthy replica to the replaced ones can be performed using the following steps.
+Reconstructing data from healthy replica to the replaced ones can be done using the following steps.
 To perform the following steps, cStor volume should be in `Online`.
 If cStor volume is not in `Online`, make it  online using the steps mentioned [here](#how-to-make-cstor-volume-online-if-replicas-2-of-are-lost).

 Run the following command to get the current state of CVR of a cStor volume.